Guevara-chan/Mailbolge/README.md

 # 「Sum」
 __Mailbolge__ is an experimental console utility, developed to ease email security mass-testing.
-Packaged with HTTPS/SOCKS4/SOCKS5 proxy support, it aims towards anonimity and wide reach.
+Packaged with HTTPS/SOCKS4/SOCKS5 proxy support, it aims towards anonimity and coverage.